 The Clusters page shows all deployed cluster resources with their location and status.
 The table includes infrastructure running on any part of your network.

 - Click a cluster name to view cluster details and metrics.

 The Cluster details page displays the requested CPU and GPU, memory, and storage resources provisioned for the cluster, and how much of the cluster’s resources are currently in use.

-The Applications section shows the applications in the cluster, their Helm chart version, and their runtime status.
+The Applications section shows the applications in the cluster, their runtime status, and the created date.